 #6 Yogurt home shopping

-Brooks loves to appear in his films and in Spaceballs he does double duty as Skroob and Yoda spoof “Yogurt”.
-Yogurt teaches Lone Star about “the Schwartz”, a spoof of “The Force”.
-But his best part is when he shows our heroes all the Spaceballs merchandise that he is selling, including a Yogurt doll and a flamethrower.
+Brooks loves to appear in his films and in Spaceballs he does double duty as Skroob and Jedi Master Yoda spoof “Yogurt.”
+Yogurt teaches Lone Starr about “the Schwartz”, a spoof of “The Force.”
+But his best part is when he shows our heroes all the Spaceballs merchandise that he is selling, including a talking Yogurt doll and a flamethrower.
 The kids love the flamethrower.

 #5 A very special alert

-On Yogurt’s planet Lone Star and Vespa start having a romantic moment.
+On Yogurt’s planet Lone Starr and Vespa start having a romantic moment.
 But it is suddenly interrupted when Dot Matrix’s “virgin alarm” goes off and she breaks it up.
 She then interrogates Vespa on how far he got.
-C3PO never had one of these.
+C-3PO never had one of these.

 #4 The direst of threats

 How do you get the king of a planet to give up his planet’s air supply?
 You threaten to do a “reverse nose job” on his daughter.
-Hi-larious.
+And you thought threatening to blow up Alderaan was bad.
+PS – Notice Princess Vespa’s first name is “Princess.”
+I literally just noticed that.

 #3 Look who you captured!

-In another fourth wall breaking moment Lone Star, Barf, Vespa and Dot are escaping down a corridor on a base on Spaceball City.
+In another fourth-wall breaking moment Lone Starr, Barf, Vespa and Dot are escaping down a corridor on a base on Spaceball City.
 After they leap through a door (which is almost closed but then opens again in the next shot) they are captured by the Spaceballs.

-But wait a minute.
-The Spaceballs actually captured “their stunt doubles”.
-And Vespa’s stunt double has a huge mustache.
+But wait a minute!
+The Spaceballs actually captured “their stunt doubles.”
+And Vespa’s stunt double has a huge moustache.
 I’m laughing just thinking about it.

 #2 A most delicious death